BasedLukas/speech_to_text/readme.md

 **This project creates a speech to text system designed for Linux / systemd.
-It is based on the OpenAI whisper model.**
+It is based on the [OpenAI whisper model](https://github.com/openai/whisper).**

 #### 1. Clone the Repository
-Clone the repository to your desired directory:

 ```bash
 git clone https://github.com/BasedLukas/speech_to_text.git